Dogs are Unavoidable but You Can Coexist Peacefully!

 What to Do If Approached by an Unleashed Dog

 Encountering a loose dog can be alarming.
-However just stay calm and follow these steps to handle the situation in a safe way:
+However, just stay calm and follow these steps to handle the situation safely:

-1. Stay still and avoid running – Running may trigger a dog’s chase instinct.
+1. Stay still and avoid running – Running may trigger a dog’s chase instinct, it’s the worse thing you could do!

 2. Stand sideways and avoid direct eye contact – A side profile is less threatening.